kaiz715/OfflineAlberts/README.md

 # OfflineAlberts
   This script was made to make a local copy of questions and answers of review material on Albert.io.
-Very useful for studying on the road/when you have no wifi.
+Very useful for studying on the road/when you have no wifi/saving questions past when your subscription ends.

   You will need an active Albert.io subscription to be able to use this, but since this saves a local copy, you will have the review material after your subscription expires.